SkillsBuildSearch/skillsbuildsearch/README.md

 3. Run `npm install`.
 4. After this has completed, run `npm run dev` to launch the Vite development server.
 5. Open the URL it presents in your browser.
 The DOM will update automatically with any changes you make to the code, so there's no need to refresh manually.

+You can read more in the README.md file in the frontend folder.